Lupin sets off down Indian pharma's long road to redemption

 "These days the FDA is giving us 483 on small, small things," a third quality control officer said.
 "So we are always auditing."

-(Reporting by Zeba Siddiqui in Mumbai; Editing by Euan Rocha and Sonya Hepinstall)
+Reporting by Zeba Siddiqui in Mumbai; Editing by Euan Rocha and Sonya Hepinstall